Lincoln MKZ: Zephyr to MKZ transition (2007)

-For 2007, the Zephyr was refreshed and renamed MKZ to follow a new nomenclature developed by Lincoln that mimics the alphanumeric naming schemes used by other luxury automakers like Mercedes-Benz.
-Management at Lincoln originally announced the MKZ with a "mark-zee" pronunciation during the 2006 auto show circuit, but eventually changed it to the phonetic "em-kay-zee" due to confusion observed among focus groups and dealership personnel.
+For 2007, Lincoln reintroduced the Zephyr as the MKZ as its new name, following a broad market trend toward alphanumeric nameplates, across its model range.
+At its 2006 introduction, Lincoln originally suggested pronunciation of the nameplate MKZ as "mark-zee," subsequently shifting to "em-kay-zee" ("em-kay-zedd" in Europe) after noticing focus groups and dealership personnel naturally using the latter pronunciation.

-The 2007 MKZ was first shown at the Chicago Auto Show in February 2006.
-Revisions included restyled standard and optional versions of the MKZ's 17 x 7.5-inch wheels.
-An intelligent all-wheel-drive system was now available.
-Powering the MKZ, was Ford's new, all-aluminum 3.5-L DOHC Duratec 35 V6.
-The engine was tuned to produce 265 hp (196 kW) at 6250 rpm and 249 lb·ft (337 N·m) of torque at 4500 rpm — using regular-grade gasoline. and achieving 17 mpgus in city driving and 25 mpgus on the highway in front-wheel-drive models.
+The 2007 MKZ was presented at the Chicago Auto Show in February 2006.
+Revisions included optional all-wheel-drive along with Ford's then-new all-aluminum 3.5-L DOHC Duratec 35 V6, tuned to produce 265 hp (196 kW) at 6250 rpm and 249 lb·ft (337 N·m) of torque at 4500 rpm — using regular-grade gasoline. and achieving 17 mpgus in city driving and 25 mpgus on the highway in front-wheel-drive models.
+Revised Standard and optional variants of the MKZ's 17 × 7.5-inch wheels were offered.